sindresorhus/memoize/readme.md

 heavyMemoizedOperation({full: true}); // Stored in cache with the object as key heavyMemoizedOperation({full: true}); // Stored in cache with the object as key, again
-// The objects look the same but for JS they're two different objects
+// The objects appear the same, but in JavaScript, they're different objects
 ```

 You might want to serialize or hash them, for example using `JSON.stringify` or something like [serialize-javascript](https://github.com/yahoo/serialize-javascript), which can also serialize `RegExp`, `Date` and so on.